Anju0565/Anju0565/README.md

 Quick learner with core knowledge of MERN stack technology.
 Looking forward to applying and enhancing my skills and knowledge as a developer.

+- 🌱 I’m currently learning MERN Stack
+- 👯 I’m looking to collaborate with other Developers :wink:

 - 💬 Have a look at my [portfolio](https://anjali-portfolio-c94484.netlify.app/).

 - 📫 Drop a mail: **anjalipriya0565@gmail.com**